 A high-quality product requirements document provides evident benefits and this has been repeatedly emphasized by many experts.
 However, there are managers who admit some essential drawbacks.
 Let’s figure this out and list the most bright pros and cons of PRDs.

-- The document combines all steps in the full picture of the product, with the option of including/excluding some features and detecting potential problems timely.
+- The document combines all steps in the full picture of the product, with the option of including/excluding some features and timely detecting potential problems.

 - It improves a mutual comprehensive understanding between customers and developers.